D-Star-AI/dsRAG/docs/concepts/chat.md

 3. Configure `max_chat_history_tokens` based on your needs
 4. Use metadata filters to focus searches on relevant documents
 5. Monitor and adjust `temperature` based on desired response creativity
+6. Enable streaming for a better user experience with longer responses
+7. Handle potential `None` values in streaming partial responses